My Role and Responsibiilties

 Some children have already built social and emotional skills and are able to display positive behaviors and actions without much additional support.
 However, some children need a little extra help in gaining these skills, and that is where I come in.

 My Role at Heritage Trail

-At Heritage Trail I work directly with students with special needs(IEP's and 504 plans) that have social, emotional, or behavioral challenges, as well as Tier 3 behavioral general education students.
+At Heritage Trail I work directly with students with special needs(IEP's and 504 plans) that have social, emotional, or behavioral challenges.
 I also work with general education students when they are experiencing challenges or changes that are impacting their ability to learn.
 Some of the ways I support students are listed below:

 Small group counseling

 Social Skills training

 Working with students with disabilities such as Autism, Developmental Delays, ADHD, etc. to teach basic social thinking and functioning skills

 Writing, implementing, and tracking progress on social, emotional, and behavioral goals as part of an IEP or 504